Intelligence Test.ca - Download the EBook IntelligenceInformational Site Network Informational

 Cocky-locky.
 "Where are you going, Henny-penny?" says Cocky-locky.
 "Oh!

-I'm going to tell the king the sky's a-falling," says Henny-penny.
-"May
+I'm going to tell the king the sky's a-falling," says Henny-pe

 I come with you?" says Cocky-locky.
 "Certainly," says Henny-penny.
 So